jaywangwjy/CVA-credit-risk/README.md

 # CVA-credit-risk
-using black scholes merton model to compute credit valuation adjustment for derivatives risk mitigation
+Using black scholes merton model to compute credit valuation adjustment for derivatives risk mitigation Based on Hull's Option Futures and other Derivatives book exercises